julian3rd/julian3rd.github.io/teaching.md

 [Course repository on GitHub](https://github.com/IRCS-analysis-mini-courses/reproducible-research)

-## SlideRule, Inc.
+## Springboard.
-Mentor, Foundations of Data Science, SlideRule, Inc.
+Mentor, Foundations of Data Science, Springboard.
-Mentor for [SlideRule's](https://www.mysliderule.com/workshops/data-science/) workshop on learning data science, data and statistical analysis and visualization using R.
+Mentor for [Springboard's](https://www.springboard.com/workshops/data-science/) workshop on learning data science, data and statistical analysis and visualization using R.

 # University teaching
 Courses taught at the University of Maryland, College Park